 He represented the Kiwis in the May Test against the Kangaroos, but sensationally switched to his parents’ native Tonga for the season-ending Rugby League World Cup, helping Mate Ma’a to three wins from their opening three pool matches, including a victory-for-the-ages against New Zealand.

-For the third time in four seasons, Taumalolo was named Dally M Lock of the year and is also a finalist for the Golden Boot to be announced later this year.
+In 2018 for the third time in four seasons, Taumalolo was named Dally M Lock of the year.

 - Tackle Breaks

 - Post Contact Metres

 - Average Running Metres

 2020 Season - By Round